Binary-Kitchen/SolderingTutorial/README.md

 - Difficulty: **2/5**

 ## License
 This work is licensed under different licenses.
-Please see subfolders for details and COPYING file in the top level directory for all used license files.
+Please see subfolders for details and LICENSE.md file in the top level directory for all used license files.

-## Copyright
+## Copyright and Authorship

-Copyright (c) Arne Rossius, 2009
-Copyright (c) Binary Kitchen e.V., 2017
+Please consider README.md in sub-folders for the Copyright and Authorship of the specific project.

 ## Authors